Interactive Mascot for Events, Retail, and Exhibitions

 Interactive Mascots Technology and Development

-First and foremost, a comprehensive brand review is an indispensable step.
+First and foremost, a comprehensive brand review is indispensable.
 The mascot is not just a symbol; it’s a living representation of your brand.
-To ensure it does justice to your brand, everyone involved in its creation should have a clear understanding of the brand’s goals and values.
+To ensure it does justice to your brand, everyone involved in the creation process should have a clear understanding of the brand’s goals and values.

 1. Build a Story World and Character Identity